Discover DBCC CheckIdent: Top 5 Usage

 5. Effective Debugging

-This DBCC command aids in locating any differences between real data and identity column values while investigating identity-related issues.
+This DBCC command aids in locating any differences between actual data and identity column values while investigating identity-related issues.

 Disadvantages of this DBCC command